rsav/samp4sharcap/README.md

     return numpy
 ```

-        - Comment the line with _initialize_astropy()
+2. Comment the line with _initialize_astropy()

 ```
 #_initialize_astropy()
 ```

+### Test

 - Start SharpCap-4.1 and open “Show Console” in the Scripting menu
-- Load file in the editor (bottom of Console): samp.py
+- Load file in the editor (bottom of Console) the file samp.py from this repo
-- Init SAMP in IronPython
+- Run samp_init() to init SAMP in IronPython

 ```
 samp_init()
 ```

-- Init the client
+- Create the client

 ```
 c=SampClient()
 ```

-- Interact with other SAMP Apps.
-Examples:
+- Interact with other SAMP Apps using the client Examples:

 ```
 c.get_coords(‘c1’) # get reticle coordinates from Aladin
 ```

+## Usage

+TBD